What Are Medjool Dates?

 One study also found that insoluble fiber may help prevent colorectal cancer, but more research is needed.

 By weight, Medjool dates contain 50% more potassium than bananas.
 This essential mineral helps control heart rate, breathing, and muscular function.
-This benefit is particularly important because potassium deficiency is common — less than 2% of Americans meet the daily recommended value.
+This benefit is particularly important because potassium deficiency is common as less than 2% of Americans meet the daily recommended value.

 Low levels of potassium can cause muscle weakness, fatigue, and irregular or weakened heartbeat.
 Medjool dates can help you increase the potassium in your diet, supporting these nervous system functions.